akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 </p>

 ### 1. The Method <- Why?
-Type of problem: Quantitative </br>
+Type of problem: Quantitative (Decision-making justified by numbers) </br>
 Model used: CRISP-DM (the standard of the industry)

 1.1.
 Business understanding - What exactly is the problem we are trying to solve with data <br/>
+- What are my chances of survival based on my characteristics?
+- What are the characteristics of people with a higher chance of survival?
 1.2.
 Data understanding - What exactly is in our data, such as what does each column mean and how does it relate to the business problem <br/>
 1.3.
 Data prep - Data preprocessing and preparation.
 This can also include feature engineering <br/>
 1.4.
 Modeling - Getting a model from our data (choosing a machine learning algorithm) <br/>